AndrewFerkel/Coffee-Blog/Guatemalan Coffee.md

 # How does it taste?

 Aside from the history and science of the drink in Guatemala, there are certain, flavoral trends that visitors come to expect when they order a cup of the steaming beverage.
 Guatemalan coffee has a sweet, medium-roast flavor accompanied with nutty accents.
+With mediocre acidity, Guatemalan coffee is widely appreciated my many differently-opionated people.
+In some of the other areas besides Antigua, the coffee becomes even weaker but is still very good.

+If ever someone manages to travel there, they should expect a very solid, middle-of-the-ground coffee.

+# Guatemala City

+As the capital of Guatemala, Guatemala City maintains a large amount of coffee shops, though they are seldom chains like Starbucks.
+Below I added a list of the top ten recommended by Trip Advisor.
+Many of these I have had the opportunity to personally try, and they are well worth the stop.